aufdemarbeitsmarkt/stock-analysis/README.md

 * "How might proposed changes impact other systems, e.g. existing code, other teams, ongoing in-progress projects?"

-### Advantages & Disadvantages of Original vs. Refactored VBA Script
+#### Advantages & Disadvantages of Original vs. Refactored VBA Script

 The original VBA script offered two advantages to my mind:
 1. the process of creating it step-by-step gave an intimate understanding of both the problem at hand as well as the dataset
 2. there were opportunities to make code more modular, meaning one could easily extend functionality of an existing subroutine; see the example below

-_Here, I was able to create a subroutine that called the `yearValueAnalysis` and `formatAllStocksAnalysisTable` subroutines, meaning I could, make adjustments to formatting without impacting the analysis subroutine, for example; similarly the `yearValueAnalysis` subroutine's only job is to ask the user which year they'd like to analyze_
 ![original_vba_code_example.png](Resources/original_vba_code_example.png)
+###### _Here, I was able to create a subroutine that called the `yearValueAnalysis` and `formatAllStocksAnalysisTable` subroutines, meaning I could, make adjustments to formatting without impacting the analysis subroutine, for example; similarly the `yearValueAnalysis` subroutine's only job is to ask the user which year they'd like to analyze_

-However, a major disadvantage of the original VBA script is that it performed more slowly.
+However, a major disadvantage of the original VBA script is that it performs more slowly.
 When working with large datasets, it is especially important to have highly performant and efficient code.
 Looping over both the tickers as well as the rows of the given sheet also means more code complexity and, therefore, more potential for error.

-Another disadvantage of this refactor meant working with a template and, thus, I had to familiarize myself with the existing structure.
-I found myself in the weeds, trying to understand the template instead of the problem at hand.
+A disadvantage of this refactor meant working with a template and, thus, I had to familiarize myself with the existing structure.
+At times, I found myself in the weeds, aiming to understand the template instead of the problem at hand.

-However, a _huge_ advantage of the refactored script was that it caused up to an ~87% decrease in runtime.
+Finally, a _huge_ advantage of the refactored script was that it allowed for up to an ~87% decrease in runtime.
 See the table below for more details.
 Refer to the [table above](#code-performance) for more detailed performance data.